Chatbot with PaLM API

 Use this extension to easily deploy a chatbot using the PaLM API, stored and managed by Cloud Firestore.

-On install you will be asked to provide a Firestore collection path, used to store conversation history represented as documents.
+• A Firestore collection path, used to store conversation history represented as documents.
 This extension will listen to the specified collection(s) for new message documents.

 The collection path also supports wildcards, so you can trigger the extension on multiple collections, each with their own private conversation history.
 This is useful if you want to create separate conversations for different users, or support multiple chat sessions.